 Instead of building and expanding its online store, as many brands nowadays do, Amazon is investing in the brick and mortar.

 They first come up with Amazon Treasure Trucks launched in 2016.
 These trucks were omnichannel retail and, in a way, the 21st-century incarnation of the traveling market trader.

 Later in 2017, they launched Amazon Fresh Pickups — local food and grocery warehouses.
 However, because of a struggle with the assortment, consumers complained that the Amazon omnichannel retail experience was not seamless.

-In 2018, Pop-up Kiosks with Amazon’s own consumer technology spread around 66 locations around the US with some delays in openings and later location closures.
+In 2018, Pop-up Kiosks with Amazon’s consumer technology spread around 66 locations around the US with some delays in openings and later location closures.
 It looks like the online giant thrives with superior online consumer experiences but continues to be rather basic in the Amazon omnichannel retail services.

-What can you learn from Amazon?
+What can you learn from Amazon omnichannel example?

 Although retail trucks, delays in store openings, location closures, and other issues along the way, didn’t leave a good impression; it’s for sure that Amazon Go delivers truly innovative brick & mortar retail.
 None can guarantee that Amazon wasn’t only toying with the idea of omnichannel retail though.

 However, you may notice that their expansion into brick & mortar looks similar to your own struggles with expanding online.
 If there’s a key takeaway to be had from Amazon’s retail expansion, it’s the advanced brick & mortar technology and superior consumer experience.
 So, you better get prepared to excel in your own omnichannel retail to convince consumers, before Amazon gets there too.

 Sephora announced a new omnichannel program in China to embrace Chinese social culture and become the first comprehensive vertical beauty retailer to offer a full social shopping experience.